Himhawkins/Utility/Turn-Off-Display/README.md

  chmod +x TurnOff.sh
 ```

-Execute to look at the list of monitors:
+Execute to look at the list of monitors :
 ```
 ./TurnOff.sh
 ```